Cookies on this website

 There may be occasions when entering Betfred premises that we may challenge your age.
 Please don’t be offended – we need to record this information so that we can demonstrate that we have complied with our age verification process.

-We also ask you if you consent to marketing by SMS and Email, and if so, what your marketing preferences are.
-This information will be shared with a third-party marketing organisation (Activewin) with whom we contract to deliver marketing and CRM services.
+When you register for an account with us, we will ask you if you consent to marketing by SMS and Email, and if so, what your marketing preferences are.
 Please note, you may withdraw your consent to marketing at any time within the “My Account” under “My Details” page of your online account or by choosing to opt out on any marketing communication you may receive.

-Where you have opted in to consent to marketing by ‘Our friends’, these organisations are; Jackpot Jones, Kerching & Bucky Bingo.
+Where you have opted in to consent to marketing by ‘Our friends’, these organisations are; Bucky Bingo.

 You can opt out of any marketing you may have opted in to at any point either via the preference centre on your ‘My Account’ or by choosing the method of opt out on any marketing communication you may receive.

 We may use information which we hold about you to show you relevant advertising on third party sites (e.g. Facebook, Google, Instagram, Snapchat and Twitter).
-If you don’t want to be shown targeted advertising messages from us, some third party sites allow you to request not to see messages from specific advertisers on that site in future.
-If you want to stop all personalised services from us, including targeted advertising messages on third party sites you can contact our Customer Service (firstname.lastname@example.org) or email the Data Protection Officer (email@example.com) to disable personalisation.
+If you don’t want to be shown targeted advertising messages from us, some third-party sites allow you to request not to see messages from specific advertisers on that site in future.
+The Gambling Commission have published detailed guidance on how you can control the gambling related content you see on Facebook.
+If you want to stop all personalised services from us, including targeted advertising messages on third party sites you can contact our Customer Service (email@example.com) or email the Data Protection Officer (firstname.lastname@example.org) to disable personalisation.

 We also like to hear your views to help us to improve our services, so we may contact you for market research purposes.
-You always have the choice about whether to take part in our market research.
+You always have the choice about whether to take part in our market research and we will only ever do this with your consent.

-In the interests of responsible gambling, your personal information may be shared between members of the Betfred Group regarding any self-exclusion.
+In the interests of responsible gambling, we may share information about you between members of the Betfred Group regarding any self-exclusion.
 This is part of our ‘Keep it fun’ responsibly gambling policy.

 We may carry out profiling of you and your activity in relation to our services so we can tailor marketing communications to better suit your interests.

-Whenever we collect or process your personal information, we’ll only keep it for as long as is necessary for the purpose for which it was collected.
+Whenever we collect or process your personal information, we’ll only keep it for as long as is necessary for the purpose for which it was collected, this is called the retention period.
 At the end of the retention period, your information will be permanently and securely deleted.

 Some examples of our retention periods are below;